Why You’ll Love This Stuffed Flank Steak Recipe

 Serving Tips

-You can make this ahead of time by wrapping the rolled and stuffed uncooked steak tightly in plastic wrap.
-Refrigerate the stuffed steak for up to 24 hours or freeze for up to 2 months.
+• Freeze: Wrap the uncooked rolled steak tightly in plastic and freeze for up to 2 months.
 Thaw overnight in the fridge before searing and baking.

 Recipe FAQs